Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Introduction to Gadfly

-- Interact and Gadfly
+- Integrating Interact with Gadfly

 Parallel Computing

-- Introduction to Julia's message passing implementation
+- Introduction to Julia's message-passing implementation

 - Remote calling and fetching